jonathankaretsky/Movie_Search/README.md

 # 🎬 Movie Search App

 A sleek and responsive movie search app built with **React**.
-Search for movies using the [OMDb API](https://www.omdbapi.com/) and browse results in a beautifully styled interface.
+Search for movies and browse results.
 ---

 ## 🚀 Getting Started